SilentVoid13/SyncDisBoi/README.md

 - Copy the application client id and client secret.

 You will then need to provide the client id and client secret as arguments for SyncDisBoi.

+Notes:
+- After authorizing access for your Spotify account, SyncDisBoi will open the 'http://localhost:8888/callback' URL in your browser.
+If you get 'Unable to connect' this is normal.

 ## Contributing